Dr Mareike Suesse, MA(Cantab), PGDip, MSc, D.Clin.Psych

 I offer evidence-based, personalised individual and couples therapy for adults in all life stages.
 I have seen people of all ages make wonderful changes and I'd love for you to make that happen in your life.

-As a clinical psychologist trained to doctoral level, I am confident in using a wide range of therapies.
-Therefore, I am up to date and experienced in lots of different ways of working.
+As a clinical psychologist trained to doctoral level, I am experienced in using a wide range of therapies.
+Therefore, I am up to date in lots of different ways of working.
 However, the most important thing is that you feel comfortable!